 - Examples of technology & sample reports

-After the face-to-face Management Presentation, you will need to prepare a written proposal.
-The proposal will itemize your services preferably broken out by the 3 main areas of your management services:
+After the face-to-face management presentation, you will need to prepare a written proposal.
+The proposal will itemize your services that are available to the association.
+The proposal is where you include the small details like your pricing model and optional services.
+If you allow communities to contract partial management services (such as accounting only), you may want to break out your primary functions into by the 3 main areas of your management services:

-This is a great place to showcase the features your chosen management company software brings to the table.
-The Management Proposal is also where you confirm your management fees for the services the community wishes you to provide.
+The management proposal is a great place to showcase the features your chosen management company software brings to the table.
+This is also where you confirm your management fees for the services the community wishes you to provide.
 It should look professional and use simple language describing your services.
-You might include your Mission Statement in the Management Proposal as well.

 Your Management Contract